Texas adoption attorney charged with attempting to sell, purchase unborn children

 Back in May, the Tarrant County Sheriff's Office says it began looking into what it calls unethical adoption practices involving Hall.

-According to a sheriff's office statement, "During this investigation, information was discovered that Jody Hall was paying money to multiple, pregnant Tarrant County inmates for the purpose of placing their unborn children up for adoption with Hall's agency."
+"During this investigation, information was discovered that Jody Hall was paying money to multiple, pregnant Tarrant County inmates for the purpose of placing their unborn children up for adoption with Hall's agency," the sheriff's office said in a statement.

-Two months later, detectives with the sheriff's office served arrest warrants on Hall at her home in Kyle, Texas.
+Two months later, sheriff's detectives served arrest warrants on Hall at her home in Kyle, Texas.

-A few years ago, the US State Department canceled Adoptions International's accreditation, which prevents the agency from engaging in adoptions outside the US for failing to maintain standards.
+In 2019, the U.S. State Department canceled Adoptions International's accreditation, which prevents the agency from engaging in adoptions outside the U.S. for failing to maintain standards.

 The crime of selling or purchasing a child is a felony in Texas.